aaronamran/MCSI-Remote-Cybersecurity-Internship/README.md

 ### Disclaimer:
-This GitHub repository is purely intended to store important lessons learned throughout the remote internship programme as a personal reference for future usage.
+This GitHub repository is intended to store key lessons learned during the remote internship program as a personal reference for future use.
 It is intentionally left incomplete and is not intended to be used for plagiarism or as a walkthrough for completing similar tasks.